How can you tell the difference between prodromal labor and actual labor?

 - How Is It Different From Labor?

-- Prodromal Labor Vs. Braxton-Hicks
+- Prodromal Labor Versus Braxton-Hicks

 - Does Prodromal Labor Signal Active Labor?

-- The Symptoms and Signs Of Prodromal Labor
+- The Symptoms and Signs of Prodromal Labor

 - How To Get Through Prodromal Labor

-- Should You Contact Your Doctor?
+- Should You Contact Your Doctor or Midwife?

 - The Bottom Line